Contesting a Will

 - A person living in a close and personal relationship with the Deceased at the time of their death.

-Once eligibility has been established the Court will consider whether adequate provision has been made for the Claimant in the Will.
-In addressing this enquiry the Court considers a number of factors such as the nature and duration of the Claimant’s relationship with the Deceased, the Claimant’s means and needs, any financial or non-financial domestic or caring contributions made by the Claimant, the size of the Estate, the obligations of the Deceased towards the Claimant or beneficiaries, the age of the Claimant, the character and conduct of the Claimant before and after the death of the Deceased and any other matter considered relevant by the court.
+Once eligibility has been established the Court will consider whether adequate provision has been made for that person.
+In addressing this enquiry the Court considers a number of factors such as the nature and duration of that person’s relationship with the Deceased, that person’s means and needs, any financial or non-financial domestic or caring contributions made by that person, the size of the Estate, the obligations of the Deceased towards that party or beneficiaries, the age of that party, the character and conduct of that party before and after the death of the Deceased and any other matters considered relevant by the court.

 ARE YOU ENTITLED TO A PROVISION EVEN THOUGH YOU ARE NOT IN THE WILL?

 If the Court’s enquiry is answered affirmatively to the enquiries referred to above the Court will then consider what provision should be made for the that person.

 WHY SHOULD BRYDENS LAWYERS ASSIST YOU CONTESTING A WILL?

 Brydens Lawyers are the experts in respect to contesting a Will.
 Brydens Lawyers will provide comprehensive advice and guide you through the process for the best possible outcome in the most cost-effective manner.

 Losing a parent at any time is a sad and stressful time for a family.
 Our dealings with Natalie made things that bit easier.
 Natalie’s professionalism and patience made things seamless and that bit easier after Mum’s sudden passing.
 My siblings and I would recommend Brydens Lawyers

 Excellent service from start to finish, from the receptionist that answered my call to the Solicitor that took care of our Wills.

 Jenny C, a client of our Wills and Estates division.